andalus package

 • cov (pd.DataFrame) – Covariance matrix.

-• s2 (pd.DataFrame or pd.Series) – Second sensitivity matrix or vector.
+• s2 (pd.DataFrame or pd.Series, optional) – Second sensitivity matrix or vector.

 Returns: